dwu006/dwu006/README.md

 🏸 Fun fact: Member of UCLA Comptitive Badminton Team

 ✨ Always open to collaboration and exciting ideas.
-Reach out to danielwu28@g.ucla.edu if you want to build!
+Reach out to danielwu28@g.ucla.edu if you want to build or if you want to [chat](https://calendar.app.google/ME4xyLWwgmkGU9nn6)!

 👤 Check out my [website](https://dwu006.github.io/) and connect with me on [LinkedIn](https://www.linkedin.com/in/danielwu06)